Onrust Dock of 3,000 tons: Context

-At first Onrust Dock of 3,000 tons was mostly known as: 'the iron dry dock', because there was only one iron dry dock in the Dutch East Indies.
+At first Onrust Dock of 3,000 tons was mostly known as 'the iron dry dock', because there was only one iron dry dock in the Dutch East Indies.
 It was destined for Onrust Island, which housed one of the two naval bases in the Dutch East Indies.
 Previously there had been a wooden dry dock at Onrust Island.
-When the iron drydock arrived at Onrust it was designated as Onrust Iron Dock, or Iron Dock of Onrust.
-Later another iron dry dock was sent to Onrust Island.
-This necessitated to designate our drydock by its lift capacity of 3,000 tons, and eliminated the need for the label 'iron'.
+When the iron drydock arrived at Onrust, it was designated as Onrust Iron Dock, or Iron Dock of Onrust.
+Later, another iron dry dock was sent to Onrust Island.
+This necessitated the designation of our drydock by its lift capacity of 3,000 tons, and eliminated the need for the label 'iron'.
 When the location of the dock changed, so did that part of the name.
-In the end it was referred to as Sabang Dock of 3,000 tons, but also as: 'the 3,000 tons dock', or 'the small dock at Sabang'.
+In the end it was referred to as Sabang Dock of 3,000 tons, but also as 'the 3,000 tons dock', or 'the small dock at Sabang'.

 Dry dock capacity had become very important with the introduction of the screw propelled ship.
 Traditional methods for maintaining ships required them to be put on shore.
-This was very dangerous for screw propelled ships, where the slightest deformation of the hull could block the screw axle.
+This was very dangerous for screw propelled ships, as the slightest deformation of the hull could block the screw axle.
 Meanwhile, screw propelled ships needed regular inspection.
 In a dry dock a screw ship rested on its keel.
 The risk to the hull was minimal, and an inspection could be done in a day.

 Before its construction, in the 1850s, there were two wooden floating docks in the Dutch East Indies.
 Due to the increased demand the admiralty in the Dutch East Indies wanted to have a third, bigger floating dock.
 It foresaw that during the scheduled maintenance and repairs of the docks themselves, the remaining dock would not provide enough dry dock capacity.
 Furthermore, the existing dry docks were not capable to receive the biggest ships.
 The wooden dock at Surabaya handled the Groningen-class corvettes of 1,780 tons with great difficulty.
 The wooden dock at Onrust was longer, but still not long enough, and was not capable to receive loaded ships.

 Due to the known condition of the grounds at the naval base Onrust near Batavia, and the experience gained in the attempt to construct a fixed dry dock at Onrust, the East Indies Authorities decided that a floating dry dock was required.
 The only doubt was whether it should be made of wood or iron.
 The decision to opt for an iron drydock was made in part because iron floating docks had already been made in the United Kingdom.
 Rennie and Sons in London had made an iron dry dock for the Spanish navy.
 Randolph, Elder & Co. had made an iron floating dock for the French navy at Saigon and an iron dry dock for Cores de Vries on Java.